Perspectives, Education, and Engagement

 Post Election Panel Discussion

-Join faculty from Politics and Rhetoric and Screen Studies for commentary on post-election analysis and presidential transition activity and to have your questions answered.
+Join faculty from the Politics Department for post-election analysis and commentary on presidential transition activity.
+Bring your questions!

 Thur.
 November 14